noamsiegel/gmail_gpt/README.md

   - Or move them to an "Archived" folder?
 - Make the setting up process simpler
 - Make summaries into bullet points ordered by "importance"?
+- If email is too large (+10,000K tokens), add gmail url to summary

 ## Getting started